 At the heart of Pennyhooks is a 100 acre organic grass land farm.
 It has been owned by the Otter Family for over 60 years.
-It has beautiful views and water meadows with orchids, otters, water voles and a wonderful meandering brook.
+It has beautiful views and water meadows with orchids, otters, water voles and a wonderful meandering brook within a lovely valley.
 There is a herd of about 20 Aberdeen Angus cows plus their calves, as well as a flock of hens, some donkeys, goats and pigs.
 The cows have an important role in the care of the conservation on the farm, as by their carefully managed grazing, the species rich grassland is maintained.

 Conservation & Archaeology

-Pennyhooks ancient valley is protected as a county wildlife site and currently by being part of the Natural England Higher Level Stewardship programme.
-Neolithic flints have been found here as well as old field systems and it also has a limestone tufa spring within a reed bed woodland.
+Pennyhooks’ ancient valley is protected as a county wildlife site and currently by being part of the Natural England Higher Level Stewardship programme.
+Neolithic flints have been found here, as well as old field systems, and it also has a limestone tufa spring within a reed bed in the semi-ancient little woodland.

-Pennyhooks is a Soil Association Organically registered farm (Reg no. G2623).
-It also has Red Tractor status and sells its eggs and meat under these marques.
+Pennyhooks is a Soil Association organically registered farm (Reg no. G2623).
+It also has Red Tractor status and sells its eggs and meat under these accreditations.